deszczowy/koala/README.md

 ## Cookbook

 ### *Add* ([&#10010;](https://unicode-table.com/en/271A/), `Ctrl+N`)
 Use it to add new task to the tree.
 If you want to add subtask to existing task, select this task before clicking.
-Task tree will be accessible during the addition process, but selecting another task on tree will not update the parent task on form.
-Maybe in next versions.
-Maybe.

 ### *Edit* ([&#0177;](https://unicode-table.com/en/00B1/), `Ctrl+E`)
 Select task you want to edit and click this button.
 You will see a "new task" form filled with task data.

 `Ctrl+Q` - confirms adding or editing the task\
 `Esc` - cancels process

-Items can be deselect by clicking on the free space below the tree (status bar included).

 ### *Delete* ([&#10005;](https://unicode-table.com/en/2715/), `Ctrl+D`)
 Use it to remove selected task, but remember, if any of subtasks are not done, removing will fail.